Mets–Phillies rivalry

 The rivalry intensified in the mid-2000s, as the teams battled more often for playoff positions.
 The Mets won the division in 2006, while the Phillies won five consecutive division titles from 2007 to 2011.
 The Phillies' 2007 championship was notable because they won it on the last day of the season as the Mets lost a seven-game lead with 17 games remaining.
 The Phillies broke the Curse of Billy Penn to win the 2008 World Series, while the Mets' last title came in the 1986 World Series.

-In 2015, the Mets won the National League Championship Series for their fifth pennant while the Phillies entered a rebuild phase.
+In 2015, the Mets won the NL Championship Series for their fifth pennant while the Phillies entered a rebuild phase.
 The Mets beat the Phillies 14 times and lost 5 for a lopsided season series.
 The season still provided contentious moments such as, Mets pitcher Matt Harvey drilling Phillies 2nd baseman Chase Utley in retaliation for Mets players getting hit by Phillies pitchers, a benches clearing argument between Phillies coach Larry Bowa in regards to a quick pitch by Hansel Robles and a bat flip by Daniel Murphy.
-Phillies star Chase Utley, while traded to the Los Angeles Dodgers mid-season, injured Mets shortstop Rubén Tejada on a slide during Game 2 of the 2015 National League Division Series.
-The two teams met in the playoffs for the first time in the 2024 National League Division Series, with the Mets defeating the Phillies three games to one.
+Phillies star Chase Utley, while traded to the Los Angeles Dodgers mid-season, injured Mets shortstop Rubén Tejada on a slide during Game 2 of the 2015 NL Division Series (NLDS).
+The two teams met in the playoffs for the first time in the 2024 NLDS, with the Mets defeating the Phillies three games to one.